nihalahmed/GameCenterManager/README.md

 Using the Demo App
 ------------

-Game Center Manager's demo app makes it easier to test Game Center integration with Game Center Manager on both Mac and iOS.
+GameKit Manager's demo app makes it easier to test Game Center integration with GameKit Manager on both Mac and iOS.
 It also lays out how to use the `GameCenterManager` class.
 We recommend that you leave the Bundle ID provided with the Demo App as-is.
 This Bundle ID is already linked to a Game Center game in iTunes Connect with scores and achievements.
 You may, however, substitute your own Bundle ID and entitlements file.

 Documentation
 -----